Dillon Danis

-Dillon Danis (born August 22, 1993) is an American mixed martial artist currently competing in the Welterweight division of Bellator MMA.
+Dillon Danis (born August 22, 1993) is an American mixed martial artist.
+He is the current Misfits MMA Light Heavyweight (175lbs) Champion.
+Danis competed in the Welterweight division of Bellator MMA.
+He also competed in the Pan Jiu-Jitsu No-Gi Championship.

+He made his MMA debut at Bellator 198 against Kyle Walker and won via a toe hold in the first round.
+He then faced Max Humphreys at Bellator 222 and won via armbar in the first round.
+He was involved in a melee at UFC 229 after Khabib Nurmagomedov proceeded to throw his mouthpiece and then scaled the cage and appeared to jump towards him.
+Danis was subsequently fined $7,500 and suspended for 7 months following the incident.
+Throughout his career, Danis has become the subject of many controversies due to his behaviour.

+In boxing, he was scheduled to face British YouTuber KSI at MF & DAZN: X Series 004, but withdrew due to lack of preparation and coaching.
+In his debut professional boxing match, he was defeated by American YouTuber Logan Paul via disqualification.

 Background

-Born to an Armenian mother and raised in Parsippany–Troy Hills, New Jersey, Danis attended Parsippany Hills High School and started wrestling there as a freshman, despite the fact that he "couldn't do one pushup".
+Born to a Honduran mother and Armenian father, raised in Parsippany–Troy Hills, New Jersey, Danis attended Parsippany Hills High School and started wrestling there as a freshman, despite the fact that he "couldn't do one pushup".
 He started training in Brazilian Jiu-Jitsu at the age of 15 after he was involved in a fight at school.
-At 17, Danis started making trips to Marcelo Garcia's academy in New York and at 19 he eventually moved to New York in order to actively pursue a career in Brazilian Jiu-Jitsu.
-After wins at various high-level tournaments he was rewarded his black belt at 21 years of age.
+At age 17, Danis started making trips to Marcelo Garcia's academy in New York and at age 19, he eventually moved to New York in order to actively pursue a career in Brazilian Jiu-Jitsu.
+After wins at various high-level tournaments he was awarded his black belt at 21 years of age.

 Mixed martial arts career

-In 2016, Danis came to light in the mixed martial arts community when he was asked join the training camp of UFC fighter Conor McGregor as a coach and training partner ahead of his rematch against Nate Diaz at UFC 202.
+In 2016, Danis came to light in the mixed martial arts community when he was asked to join the training camp of UFC fighter Conor McGregor as a coach and training partner ahead of his rematch against Nate Diaz at UFC 202.
 He would continue to work with Conor, helping him to prepare for the Khabib Nurmagomedov bout.
 Due to his image in the media prior to the fight with Diaz, Marcelo Garcia disassociated Danis from his school.

-Bellator MMA
+Bellator MMA (2018–2019)

-In 2018, Danis was scheduled to make his MMA debut at Bellator 198 against Kyle Walker.
+In 2018, Danis was scheduled to make his own MMA debut at Bellator 198 against Kyle Walker.
 He won via a toe hold in the first round of the fight.
-Danis’ next fight was against Max Humphreys at Bellator 222 at a catchweight of 175 lbs.
+Danis' next fight was against Max Humphreys in 2019 at Bellator 222 at a catchweight of 175 lbs.
 Danis won the fight via armbar in the first round.
+Danis was originally scheduled to fight again in 2020, against Kegan Gennrich at Bellator 238.
+Previous to the scheduled bout, however, Danis received an injury and was forced to withdraw.

-Danis confirmed in 2023 that he has two fights left on his Bellator contract and intends to complete both of them in 2023, along with at least one more fight after.
+Danis confirmed in 2023 that he had two fights left on his Bellator contract and intended to complete both of them in 2023, along with at least one more fight after.